delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Linked Lists are a linear collection of data elements except the linear order is not defined by their physical placement in memory but instead each data node points to the next.

+Linked lists are much faster for inserting data into because you don't need to shift the entire array to add an item.
+They're very useful for when the space of the plausiable values could be very large but you don't know when you will grow to that size.

+Linked lists are scalable and adaptable.

 The order is determined by a pointer (rather than array indices) TK Each element (node) has a data field and one or two pointers linking to the next or previous elements in the list